Celebrate Black History Month with Afrotechture!

 Shine On, Little One!

-This book will start your child on their journey of self-love, confidence and curiosity through the empowerment of positive affirmations.
 Children will see kids of all abilities having fun and exploring the world around them with friends & family.

 black history fact: Canadians of Caribbean origin belong to one of the largest non-European ethnic groups in Canada.
 By 1973, they accounted for almost 13 per cent of all immigration to Canada.